 VML acknowledges passage of the Grid Transformation and Security Act of 2018 and its emphases on grid modernization, solar and wind energy, energy efficiency and conservation, weatherization programs and consumer protections.
 VML further notes that the State Corporation Commission (SCC) and utilities will develop stakeholder groups regarding the Act’s mandate that utilities invest approximately $1 billion in energy efficiency by 2028, and VML encourages the SCC and utilities to include local government representatives in those stakeholder groups.

-Regulations and emergency orders should include alternatives that consider the economic impact on political subdivisions that border neighboring states.
+VML also acknowledges the Virginia Clean Economy Act of 2020 and its emphases on retiring carbon-emitting electric generation facilities and dramatically increasing renewable energy sources so that Virginia’s electric grid is carbon-free by 2050.
+The Act also expands energy-efficiency programs, increases SCC oversight of ratemaking and ratepayer protections, and moves Virginia to join the Regional Greenhouse Gas Initiative (RGGI).

 Energy conservation and efficiency should be major considerations in formulating state and local energy policies and plans, as they are often the most cost effective.